sthakuri/DS_HK_13/projects/final-projects/02-experiment-writeup/project-design-template.md

 ### Datasets
 * Description of data set available, at the field level (see table)
-* If from an API, include a sample return (this is usually included in API documentation!) (if doing this in markdown, use the javacription code tag)
+* If from an API, include a sample return (this is usually included in API documentation!) (if doing this in markdown, use the javascript code tag)

 ### Domain knowledge
 * What experience do you already have around this area?